OPIRG Kingston, Students for Accessible Education and EPIC present Justin Piché

 This expansion effort as well as the regressive changes to the Criminal Code that have caused it have been planned without any public consultation whatsoever.
 In fact, much of the details of these plans is kept secret, but Justin Piché, a PhD student at Carleton University whose research is focused on this topic, has learned a great deal through persistent Access to Information requests.
 He will be speaking about what’s in store for Kingstonians, the culture of secrecy at the Correctional Service of Canada, and how the public can mobilize to resist this expansion effort.

-His multimedia presentation will be followed by a facilitated viagra for sale discussion focused on building a movement in Kingston to resist this expansion, inspired by the determination shown during the prison farms blockades this summer but also learned from these experiences and looking to the future.
+His multimedia presentation will be followed by a facilitated discussion focused on building a movement in Kingston to resist this expansion, inspired by the determination shown during the prison farms blockades this summer but also learned from these experiences and looking to the future.
 Come out and get yourself brought up to speed as we prepare to mobilize.

 Contact: epic [at] riseup.net